 Final Thoughts: Keep Cables Pet-Safe

-Protecting cords with a DIY pet cord protector safeguards your pet and home from serious risks.
+Protecting cords with a DIY cord protector for pets safeguards your pet and home from serious risks.
 By combining these affordable solutions with cord management and training, you’ll keep cables pet-safe and minimize risks like shocks or fires.
 Which option will you try first?
 To explore more budget-friendly pet projects, check out our comprehensive complete pet DIY guide.